There are lots of reasons to buy a DryCycle:

 What is it?

-It's a great way to exercise whilst travelling without getting rained on, having crash protection, a motor to give you a lot or a little assistance, and without license, tax or insurance, but you probably want to know what class of vehicle it is and how you can use it, so...
+It's a great way to exercise whilst travelling without getting rained on or needing a driving license, tax or insurance, whilst still giving you crash protection, a comfortable ride and a motor to give you a lot or a little assistance, but you probably want to know what class of vehicle it is and how you can use it, so...

 How much does it cost?